Anastasios-Vr1/Covid-19-Project/README.md

 1. Collected data from the "Our World in Data" official website.
 (Here's the link to the [Covid Deaths](https://ourworldindata.org/covid-deaths) and [Covid Vaccinations](https://ourworldindata.org/covid-vaccinations) Datasets

-2. Imported the dataset into SQL
+2. Imported the dataset into Microsoft SQL Server

 3. Performed data exploration to identify trends and patterns